 varadero cuba

 | |

-Planning a trip to the beautiful beaches of Cuba?
-Cuba’s favorite beach town, Varadero, is likely at the top of your list of potential destinations!
-Varadero, Cuba is the number one beach getaway in Cuba, with the powdery white sand Varadero Beach ranked among the best beaches in the world.
+If you’re planning a trip to the beautiful beaches of Cuba, Varadero is likely at the top of your list.
+At Cuba’s most famous resort town, the miles of pristine white sand routinely earn Varadero Beach a top spot among the best beaches in the world.

+varadero cuba